karaokeresearch/hellaprompter/README.md

 by Ross Brackett

 Socketprompter is a browser-based teleprompter built on nodejs/socket.io.
 Control your teleprompter from your phone, your laptop, whatever, and distribute to an unlimited number of prompter displays.
-No app required, all you need is node and a browser.
+No app required, all you need is node and a browser or two.
 Supports mirrored text!

 Basics of how to use socketprompter
 * Download it